 The manager notes that Masayoshi Son’s percentage stake in SoftBank is rising – might he find a way to take the business private?

 Today, KKR (kkr.com) is a more diversified business than it was ahead of the crisis of 2008.
 From a private equity firm, the business has evolved to become a diversified alternative asset manager, with exposure to credit, infrastructure, hedge funds and real estate, as well as private equity.

 The manager notes that KKR’s fees should not have been much affected by the sell-off in listed markets.
 For an asset manager, KKR has a big balance sheet, with around $15bn invested in its own funds.
 This can be used to seed new funds.

-KKR used to be structured as an LLP and, as such, it did not qualify for inclusion in stock market indices.
+KKR used to be structured as a limited liability partnership and, as such, it did not qualify for inclusion in stock market indices.
 The structure was designed to minimise the partners’ tax bill on carried interests.
 In 2018, it adopted a more conventional corporate structure.
 KKR’s partners may pay more tax, but the idea was that the stock should trade on a higher valuation multiple and qualify for indices (attracting buyers from index-tracking funds).
 The share price did make strong progress in 2019, rising by around 50%.

 KKR recently acquired Global Atlantic, the life assurance arm of Goldman Sachs, in a deal that valued that business at $4.4bn.
 This added around $70bn to its assets under management.

 Highlighting some of these:

 Fujitec (fujitec.com) makes and services elevators, competing with Kone, Schindler and Otis.
 The company is valued at a big discount to those peers but has had much lower margins, partly, AVI believed, because the business was more focused on installations than servicing.
 It was also subscale in many of its regional operations.